New book on local and sustainable clothes

 We will present our work with wool during the symposium.

-Click here to register for the event (eventbrite.com).
+Click here to see the recordings from the event (researchiml.com).

 WOOLUME: Mapping the market for acoustic and sound absorbing products made of wool